Thomas Stephens (Jesuit): In Konkani

 Stephens is remembered above all for his contribution to the Konkani in the Roman script.
 His Arte da lingoa Canarim, written in Portuguese, was the first printed grammar of what is now called the Konkani language.
 It was published in 1640, as enlarged by Diogo Ribeiro, SJ, and four other Jesuits, and became the first ever printed Indian Language grammar.
 The published work bore the title Arte da lingoa Canarim composta pelo Padre Thomaz Estevão da Companhia de IESUS & acrecentada pello Padre Diogo Ribeiro da mesma Cõpanhia e nouemente reuista & emendada por outros quarto Padres da mesma Companhia.
 1640.
 A second edition was produced by J.H. da Cunha Rivara, and published under the title: Grammatica da Lingua Concani composta pelo Padre Thomaz Estevão e accrescentada por outros Padres da Companhia de Jesus.
 Segunda Impressão, correcta e annotada, a que precede como introducção A Memoria sobre a Distribução Geographica das Principaes Linguas da India por Sir Erskine Perry, e o Ensaio historico da lingua Concani pelo Editor.
 Ed.
 J.H. da Cunha Rivara.
 Nova Goa: Imprensa Nacional.
 1857.
 The language, called Canarim or Bramana-Canarim in Stephens' time, was, by the time of Cunha Rivara, known as Konkani.
-Recently a facsimile print of the 1640 edition was published in Goa.
+In 2012, a facsimile print of the 1640 edition was published in Goa.

 Stephens also prepared a catechism in the same language, as per the instruction of the Council of Trent.
 The Doutrina Christam em Lingoa Bramana Canarim (translation: Christian Doctrine in the Canarese Brahman Language) incorporates also a collection of Christian prayers in Konkani.
 It is the first Konkani Book to be published and has the distinction of being the second book published in an Indian language behind a book of similar kind in Tamil published from Old Goa.

 Thomas Stephens devised many orthographic conventions used in Romi Konkani, like the doubling of consonants to represent retroflex sounds.